temach/reports/FIA-Lab-5-mail.md

 What is a certificate?
 It combines the name of a physical person (or an organisation) with its private key.
 The certificate is signed (i.e. hash of the `organisation name` + `organisation public key` is calculated and that hash is encrypted with a private key).

 So who signs the certificate?
 A Certificate Authority which is a third party organisation.
 The certificate authority is trusted by with OS and browser vendors.
-Becasue you use the OS and the browser it means you trust them, thus you implicitly trust the CA's.
+Because you use the OS and the browser it means you trust them, thus you implicitly trust the CA's.
 What do you trust them to do?
-You trust them to validate the organisation before issuing a certificate to that organisation.
+You trust them to validate the organization before issuing a certificate to that organization.
 What does it mean to validate?
-They make sure that the organisation that applied to have its name connected to a domain and a public key, indeed owns the domain.
+The CA makes sure that the organization applying to have its name connected to a domain and a public key, indeed owns the domain.
 How do they validate the organisation?
-By checking that the organisation owns the domain
+By checking that the organisation owns the domain.

-the computer user uses the OS and the browser
+This step can be short circuited with DANE.
+DANE is a way to of connecting the certificate to the domain name.
+This is done by publishing a TLSA record.

+The admin of the server generates a key (a private key and a certificate).
+This certificate is self-signed.
 The format for storing a certificate is x509.
 It is a binary format.
 For easier distribution the certificate is normally base-64 encoded and surrounded with lines

 ```
 -----BEGIN CERTIFICATE-----
 ```